Utah Territory: History

+The area has been inhabited by indigenous people for over 12,000 years.
+The area was home to the Puebloan who built stone masonry buildings as well as the Fremont culture until a long lasting drought in the 1200s caused them to abandon the area.
+Later, the Navajo, Paiute and Shoshone peoples settled to the area.
+Juan Antonio de Rivera from New Spain is the first known European to enter the area in 1765.

 When the Mormon pioneers moving westward across the Great Plains began settling the Salt Lake Valley around the Great Salt Lake in 1847, they relied on existing institutions within the Church of Jesus Christ of Latter-day Saints (LDS Church) in lieu of secular civil government.

 In September 1850, the Utah Territory was organized by an organic act of the United States Congress, approved by the newly succeeded 13th President Millard Fillmore, only two months after the former Vice President acceded to the higher office upon the sudden death in July 1850 of his predecessor Zachary Taylor.
 The bill was signed into law on the same day that the State of California was admitted to the Union as the 31st state.
 The organization of the Utah Territory marked the first time that the American Union had jumped across the North American continent to the opposite Pacific Ocean west coast.
 The territory was made from land in the southern portion of the Mexican Cession, which was acquired by the United States from the Centralist Republic of Mexico following the latter's defeat in the Mexican–American War.
 The creation of the new Territory of Utah around the Great Basin and the Great Salt Lake was part of the political Compromise of 1850, which sought to preserve the balance of power between Southern slave states and free states in the North.

 The creation of the Territory, with no mention at all of the divisive issue of slavery in the documents, was partially the result of a petition sent by the Mormon pioneers under the leadership of Brigham Young, the second church president.
 The petition had asked Congress to allow them to enter the Union as the State of Deseret, which had been organized the year before, with its capital as Salt Lake City and with proposed borders that encompassed the entire Great Basin and the watershed of the Colorado River, including all or part of nine current U.S. states in the southwest.
 The Mormon settlers had drafted a state constitution in 1849 and Deseret had become the de facto government in the Great Basin by the time of the creation of the subsequent federal Utah Territory.